 A large amount of educational materials are available at both clinics as well as online.
 Residents play an active role in teaching medical students at both sites.
 The senior residents participate in the supervision of the residents along with the attending.

 There is a structured telephone triage educational experiences for all residents.
 This includes responding to parents' calls during the day as well as after hours with review by the on-call attending.
 All PL2 and PL3 residents are audiotaped during their second and third year and the tape is reviewed by their clinic attending.
 This allows for direct observation of care and appropriate feedback.
 Structured Clinical Observations with feedback are done at various times throughout the year.

 PL2 and 3s may do elective ambulatory rotations in their community continuity clinic office or with a different community physician.
 Other general ambulatory rotations include: USF Student Health Services, Child Protection Team, Sports Medicine, and After Hours Urgent Care.

-Residents spend 2-3 months during each year of training in the very busy All Children's Hospital Emergency Center (EC) which sees about 42,000 patients per year.
+Interns spend 1 month during their first year of training in the very busy All Children's Hospital Emergency Center (EC) which sees about 42,000 patients per year.
 The EC has 25 private treatment rooms, 3 trauma bays and an 8 bed Clinical Decision Unit (CDU).
 Patients who will likely stay less than 24 hours may be admitted to the CDU.
 It also has specialized waiting rooms designed to isolate children with communicable diseases.
 Residents work 10 hour shifts in the EC and a board-certified pediatric emergency medicine attending is present at all times.
 The emergency center has easy access to the most advanced radiology and laboratory facilities.
 In addition to learning about initial medical management of a multitude of presenting conditions, residents also gain experience in blood draws, IV catheter placements, arterial blood gases, trauma evaluations, codes, suturing, I&Ds, lumbar punctures, reductions of dislocations, and splinting.
 Second year residents often rotate for one month in a pediatric urgent care center.